aldente-rice/price_trackers/README.txt

 - For searching for the product across websites, use a weight system with a database of things with the weights
-    The brand name and model name could have a high weight, while things like color and things are lower weights
+    The brand name and model name could have a high weight, while things like color and things are lowe r weights
 - A Chrome extension
 - A web app
 - An android app